SegiH/You2Me/INSTALL.md

 # You2Me Installation

-### Usage
-This application can be set up to run in one of 2 different ways:

- - Client - Using the application this way will display a download button that that lets you download the file to your computer or phone.
-(Default)
- - Server - Using this application this way will automatically move the audio file to a specified location on your media server instead of showing a download button.
-Add ?MoveToServer=true at the end of the URL to enable this option.
-You can also choose whether to download the file or move to server if you do not specify this URL argument, as long as this feature is enabled (see the section Edit src/app/y2m/y2m.component.ts below).

 ### Installation

 You2Me can be run as a Docker container or installed on your own web server (Apache or Nginx).

 #### Docker
 This is the easiest way to run You2Me.
-You can use my compose script which will pull an image of You2Me from Docker Hub that I build and push to Docker Hub regularly.
+You can use my compose script `you2me.docker-compose.yml` located in docker/ which will pull an image of You2Me from Docker Hub that I build and push to Docker Hub regularly.
 This gives you a You2Me image with the default options.
-You can also build a You2Me image yourself.
+You can also build a You2Me image yourself if you want to customize any of the default options like enabling "Move To Server" which lets you move the audio/video file to your own web server

 If you already use Docker:

-#### Use image
+#### Use Docker image from Docker Hub
 1. Edit docker/you2me.docker-compose.yml and change `YourNetworkName` on line 5 to your actual custom network name in Docker ([How to create a network in Docker](https://docs.docker.com/engine/reference/commandline/network_create/)).
 This should not be `host`.
 1. Run the command `docker-compose -f you2me.docker-compose.yml up --no-start && docker start You2Me` to create the You2Me container.

 ### Build Docker image
    1. Install npm 6+ which includes Node.js and npm.
-   1. Go to the main You2Me folder in terminal or command prompt
      1. Edit package.json and find the line that begins with "build".
-Edit --base-href to match the relative path that the application will be hosted at.
-If your site is hosted at http://www.mysite.com/You2Me/, your build line should look like this: "build": "ng build --base-href /You2Me/ --prod", Don't forget to add / at the beginning and end of the path.
+Make sure that --base-href is set to /.
+   1. Edit the file assets/php/serverTasks.php and set the following values:
+        - If you want to be able to move the file directly to your media server, change the value of $moveToServerAllowed to true.
+Make sure to add a volume in you2me.docker-compose.yml that points to /mnt/usb in the container: Ex `- /mnt/media:/mnt/usb`
+        - $domain - no need to change unless you want to explicitly set the domain .
+If you do change this, make sure that the domain is in the format `$domain ="https://www.domain.com/media/";` which includes media/ at the end.
+    1. If you want to be able to move the file directly to your media server, edit src/app/y2m/y2m.component.ts and make sure that the line with allowMoveToServer reads `allowMoveToServer = true;`
    1. Rename `proxy.example.conf.json` to `proxy.conf.json`
    1. Run `npm install` - This will install all of the missing dependencies.
    1. Run `npm run build` - This will build You2Me and create the dist folder.